manaporkun/Blackhole/README.md

 # Technology-Market-Management-System

 Technology Market Management system programmed on Visual Studio with C # programming language.
+A management system that allows the shopping center based on technology to perform both user and administrator operations.

-This project was ranked 3rd in the C # project competition in which the students of Computer Engineering and Software Engineering participated in Istanbul Sabahattin Zaim University.
+In the C # project competition organized under the Visual Programming course of the Software Engineering and Computer Engineering students of Istanbul Sabahattin Zaim University, where students can participate individually or as a group, I have developed  "Technology Market Management" by myself.
+This project was ranked 3rd.

 ![](main.png)
 ![](register.png)